unosmium/sciolyff/README.md

 ruby -Ilib bin/sciolyff examples/demo.rb
 ```

-Installing the gem simplifies this to
+Installing the gem simplifies this to the following and will also install any
+missing dependencies:

 ```
 sciolyff examples/demo.rb